ttamg/deploy-docassemble/development-setup/README.md

 The app runs on http://localhost or http://127.0.0.1 on port 80.

-This setup is _not suitable for deployment_ as it does not use SSL.

-## Volumes

 This setup creates a backup volume that will be placed in the local `volumes` subdirectory.
 Backup data will persist between sessions.

+This setup is _not suitable for deployment_ as it does not use SSL.

 ## Getting started